ghga-de/milestones-docs/42-eurasian_wolf/technical_specification.md

 Tooling for creating multiple rooted documents, which focus on an individual resource, from a non-rooted document will be implemented.

-So prepared rooted documents can them be integrated to result in an ordinary JSON document that has its references embedded.
+So prepared rooted documents can then be integrated to result in an ordinary JSON document that has its references embedded.
 This process may be configured by providing a so-called embedding profile to control which references are included.

-The reverse transformation from an integrated to a non-intergated document is not part of this POC.
+The reverse transformation from an integrated to a non-integrated document is not part of this POC.

 ### Re-implementation of a Simple Metldata Workflow: